aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 1 row in set (0.01 sec)
 ```

-From the above schema we can see the table does not have any *keys/indexes* and this explains why the queries are scanning huge number of rows and results in slowness.
+From the above schema you can see the table does not have any *keys/indexes* and this explains why the queries are scanning huge number of rows and results in slowness.

 ```shell
 using SHOW INDEX
 ```

 Alternatively you can run show index from mylab.weather \G

 ```shell
 mysql> show index from mylab.weather \G
 Empty set (0.01 sec)
 ```
-We can see that *mylab.weather* table does not have any primary keys.
+You can see that *mylab.weather* table does not have any primary keys.

 ```shell